Prandr/XDMA_Tutorial/README.md

 int ioctl(int fd, unsigned long op, ...)
 ```

 A pointer to `struct xdma_transfer_request` is used to pass the transfer parameters to the driver.
 It is defined in `xdma_ioctl.h` that is installed to `/usr/local/include` by the `make install` and therefore available system-wide.
+After the operation the `length` field holds the amount of data that is known to have been transferred.

 ```C
 #include <xdma_ioctl.h>